dash-orlando/physiotrak/Software/Arduino/arduino_manual_install.md

 ## Prepare the Arduino IDE
 1. Install the latest version of the [**Arduino IDE**](https://www.arduino.cc/en/Main/Software)

-2. Install the ESP-boards library using Boards Manager
+2. Install the ESP-boards library using Boards Manager *(within Arduino IDE)*
     1. Open the Arduino IDE
     2. Go to `File > Prefrences`
     3. On the `Preferences` window, add the following address under `Additional Boards Manager URLs:`